ralphtandetzky/num-quaternion/docs/research.md

 all inputs and is really fast, `num_quaternion::Q32::norm` is the best pick.

 Of course, there are other factors that are important for the decision as well.
-For example, if you are already using `nalgebra` as a library, I will have a hard time convincing you to add another dependency to your project just to use a really awesome quaternion norm implementation. 😜
+For example, if you are already using the `nalgebra` crate, I will have a hard time convincing you to add another dependency to your project just to use a really awesome quaternion norm implementation.
+But I'd appreciate if you use `num_quaternion` anyways. 😜